enso-org/ide/docs/connections.md

 «foo» a b = a + b
 ```

-Only the "base" name (of the prefix application chain) is introuced.
+Only the "base" name (of the prefix application chain) is introduced.
 Arguments
 are visible in the body scope.
 Therefore, `a` and `b` in the body scope refer to
 the function arguments and not to variables from the parent scope.